IhmeGroup/quail/CONTRIBUTING.md

 Thanks for your interest in contributing!
 We are excited to have you join our team!

 The following is a set of guidelines for contributing to Quail [Ihme Group Organization](https://github.com/IhmeGroup/quail) on GitHub.
-Feel free to propose modifications to this document via a pull request as we value others contributions.
+Feel free to propose modifications to this document via a pull request as we value others' contributions.

 #### Table Of Contents